13 Apr A Month of Independence, Growth and Kindness

 We are excited to announce that we’re going virtual on Wednesday, June 23rd!
 This year marks the 10th year we’ve held our special fundraiser and this will be our largest as there’s no limit on attendance!
 You’re invited to join our special broadcast to celebrate our accomplishments, honor SHC heroes and learn how you can get involved in some exciting initiatives.
 Together, we can break down the barriers surrounding homelessness and make the dream of having A Place to Live Again a reality.

 Get excited, spread the word and stay tuned for more information.
-If you would like to sponsor the event or donate in advance, please contact Robin Hancock at email@example.com for more details.
+If you would like to sponsor the event or donate in advance, please contact Jessica Williams at email@example.com for more details.

 Event proceeds benefit SHC’s mission to provide affordable housing to alleviate homelessness and human suffering.
 Financial support will also help us provide the wrap around programs and services that are imperative for our residents’ growth.